SwanHub/onelinktrta/README.md

 Ah, I didn't change the logic.
 Need to go back and pull the correct id from the db.

 - Change the db values. (done)
-- Find an interesting way to render the category listings.
+- Find an interesting way to render the category listings. (done)
-- Remove underline from link. (done)
+- Remove underline from link in header. (done)